MCP Containers

 Create Asset Toolset

 You can create a new asset toolset based on the running MCP container.
-The created asset toolset will use the MCP container as its source and appear in the Asset Toolsets list on the Assets - Toolsets page.
+The created asset toolset will use the MCP container as its source and appear in Assets/Toolsets.

 - In the Configuration screen of the running MCP container, click the Create button in the header and select Asset Toolset from the dropdown.